petereon/yakh/README.md

 # yakh

-> :warning: yakh is largely broken at the moment and it's not recommended for any use outside of testing

 yakh (Yet Another Keypress Handler) tries to handle keypresses from the stdin in the terminal in high-level platform indepdendent manner.

 ## Usage